jackjliew/ai-openscale/connect-db.md

 For models deployed in {{site.data.keyword.pm_full}} just score your deployment, {{site.data.keyword.pm_short}} automatically sends the scoring payload to {{site.data.keyword.aios_short}}.
 For other machine learning engines, such as Microsoft Azure, Amazon SageMaker, or a custom machine learning engine the scoring payload must be sent using the Payload Logging API.

 Select a deployment, in this case "Fraud Detector", and then use the provided `cURL` or `Python` code snippets to log model deployment request and response data.
-See [Payload logging for non-Watson Machine Learning service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect) for more detail.
+See [Payload logging for non-{{site.data.keyword.pm_full}} service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect) for more detail.

 The fields and values in the code snippets need to be substituted with your real values, as the ones provided are only examples.
 {: important}